vsbuffalo/findorf/README.md

 correct frame.
 In practice, there is very little disagreementacross relatives about the frame in our test data.

-### Majority and Any Frameshift

-As with finding the majority frame, finding the **majority frameshift** is based on the number of identities.
-If there are more identities from HSPs disagreeing on the frame (per relative) than not, we say there's a majority frameshift.

-There's also **any frameshift**, which indicates if any relative says there's a frameshift.

-### Inconsistent Strand

-`findorf` also checks that HSPs are on the same strand (allowing for different frames due to frameshift).
-This could be due do a local translocation, mis-assembly (conjoined contigs), or overlap.

-### Anchor HSPs

-For each relative, we calculate the **anchor HSPs**, which are the 5'- and 3'-most HSPs on a contig (respecting strand).
-These are done for each relative a contig has, subsetting by e-value and per-relative percent identity thresholds (via the method `get_relatives()`).
-If a relative's HSP falls outside of these thresholds, it is not considered.
-This has two primary goals:

-1. Let phylogenetic a priori beliefs about how close a relative should guide the ORF prediction and annotation process.

-2. Guard against potentially incorrect databases.

-Note that if a contig has a single long HSP, this becomes the 5'- and 3'-most HSP.

 ### Missing 5'-end

+**Note: this is not recommended unless you are running with `--most-5prime`.** It is a simple thresholding and rule based approach.
+Regardless of this option, cases in which the following are true are annotated in the GTF under the key `distant_start`.

-`findof` annotates cases of a **missing 5'-end** based on whether our 5'-most anchor HSP corresponds to a subject protein that appears to be cut.
+With `--use-missing-5prime`, `findof` annotates cases of a **missing 5'-end** based on whether our 5'-most anchor HSP corresponds to a subject protein that appears to be cut.
 For example, suppose our contig's 5'-most HSP has a query start position of 1 (the first nucleotide; assume this aligned to frame 1).
 If our subject protein starts 45 amino acids in, it's very likely our contig is missing the 5'-end.

 However, to increase sensitivity, `findorf` has fuzzy defaults: the query start of the 5'-most HSP must be 16 nucleotides or less into the